nickolay-kondratyev/glassthought-sandbox/README.md

 1. Check the Jenkins logs for errors
 2. Verify that the THORG scripts (`init.sh`, `sanity_check.sh`) are executable
 3. Ensure the Bash environment is correctly sourced

-### Container Issues

-If the container fails to start:
-1. Check Docker logs: `docker-compose logs jenkins`
-2. Verify that Docker has access to the specified volumes
-3. Ensure Docker has sufficient resources

 ## Maintenance